IsabelaCaldeira/CodinGame/README.md

 After your pull request is merged, you can delete your branch.

-If you a optimize version for the puzzle or in a new languague, feel free to send a merge requestion or to report an issue!!
+If you have an optimize version for some puzzle or in a new languague, feel free to send a merge request or to report an issue!!